-2. To consider and, if thought fit, to pass the following resolution as an Ordinary Resolution:
+To consider and, if thought fit, to pass the following resolution as an Ordinary Resolution:

-"RESOLVED THAT Mr. Amritesh Jatia (DIN: 02781300), who retires by rotation and being eligible, offers himself for re-appointment, be and is hereby re-appointed as a Director of the Company, liable to retire by rotation in terms of Section 152(6) of the Companies Act, 2013."
+"RESOLVED THAT pursuant to the provisions of Section 152 and other applicable provisions, if any, of the Companies Act, 2013 and the rules made thereunder (including any statutory modification(s) or re-enactment thereof, for the time being in force), Mr. Amritesh Jatia (DIN: 02781300), who retires by rotation at this Annual General Meeting and being eligible, offers himself for re-appointment, be and is hereby re-appointed as a Director of the Company, liable to retire by rotation.